BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/dark_powers_of_dol_guldur.md

 ## ARMY COMPOSITION

-This army may include: The Necromancer of Dol Guldur; Khamul the Easterling; The Abyssal Knight; The Abyssal Knight; The Dark Headsman; The Forsaken; The Lingering Shadow; The Slayer of Men; The Slayer of Men; The Witch-king of Angmar; Gundabad Orc Captain; Hunter Orc Captain; The Keeper of the Dungeons; Castellan of Dol Guldur; Fell Warg; Gundabad Orc Warrior; Hunter Orc; Mirkwood Spider.
+This army may include: The Necromancer of Dol Guldur; Khamul the Easterling; The Abyssal Knight; The Abyssal Knight; The Dark Headsman; The Forsaken; The Lingering Shadow; The Slayer of Men; The Slayer of Men; The Witch-king of Angmar; Gundabad Orc Captain; Hunter Orc Captain; The Keeper of the Dungeons; Castellan of Dol Guldur; [Fell Warg]; Gundabad Orc Warrior; Hunter Orc; Mirkwood Spider.

 ## ARMY BONUS